dhsc-govuk/FingertipsNext/docs/PeriodTimeSpikeADR.md

 This spike is to find the approaches appropriate we have to take to be able to support this complex year reporting types, that can be discussed with the team.

+### Goals

+The goal is to propose how to handle the following:

+- Required database changes
+- Whether the Time Period should be treated as its own dimension
+- Whether API changes are required
+- Frontend changes required, including:
+  - Handling different time periods in the Highcharts line chart (currently, years are treated as integers on the x-axis)
+  - Ensuring sorting still works in various areas
+  - How to display the period type
+- Agreement on which types of date periods should be supported for **FingertipsNext**
+- Documentation of proposed options (and ideally a recommendation) in Confluence

+---
 ---

 ## Table of Contents